usb08/LumiaFixer/README.md

 **"Only Sahara based emergency download is currently supported"**

 This issue can usually be fixed by going to your control panel, programs & repairing the install of Windows Device Recovery Tool, if this doesn't work for you [please create an issue](https://github.com/herbodytea/LumiaFixer/issues/new) and we will try to help you.
+## Contributing

+Contributions are always welcome!
+I am not a professional developer by any means and my code can probably be way improved.
 ## Legal

 We are not associated with Microsoft or Nokia in any way, LumiaFixer is a program made by a developer fan of Lumia devices.